-If the actuary is performing actuarial services that involve reviewing a statement of actuarial opinion, the actuary should use the guidance in section 3 to the extent practicable.
-For actuaries issuing or reviewing statements of actuarial opinion that include both property/casualty insurance liabilities and non-property/casualty insurance liabilities, other standards may apply in addition to this standard, such as ASOP No. 22, Statements of Actuarial Opinion Based on Asset Adequacy Analysis for Life Insurance, Annuity, or Health Insurance Reserves and Other Liabilities; ASOP No. 28, Statements of Actuarial Opinion Regarding Health Insurance Liabilities and Assets; or Actuarial Compliance Guideline No. 4, Statutory Statements of Opinion Not Including an Asset Adequacy Analysis by Appointed Actuaries for Life or Health Insurers.
+If the actuary is performing actuarial services that involve reviewing a statement of actuarial opinion, the reviewing actuary should follow the guidance in section 3 to the extent practicable within the scope of the actuary's assignment.

+For actuaries issuing or reviewing statements of actuarial opinion that include both property/casualty insurance liabilities and non-property/casualty insurance liabilities, other standards may apply in addition to this standard, such as ASOP No. 22, Statements of Actuarial Opinion Based on Asset Adequacy Analysis for Life Insurance, Annuity, or Health Insurance Reserves and Other Liabilities; ASOP No. 28, Statements of Actuarial Opinion Regarding Health Insurance Liabilities and Assets; or ASOP No. 57, Statements of Actuarial Opinion Not Based on an Asset Adequacy Analysis for Life Insurance, Annuity, or Health Insurance Reserves and Related Actuarial Items.
-If the actuary determines that the guidance in this standard conflicts with an applicable standard in another practice area, that ASOP governs.

 If the actuary determines that the guidance in this ASOP conflicts with a cross-practice ASOP (i.e., an ASOP that applies to all practice areas), this ASOP governs.